LuviKunG/LuviKunG/README.md

 Titles: **Game Director, Senior Game Designer & Senior Game Developer**

-Location: **Bangkok, Thailand.**
+Location: **Bangkok, Thailand**

 ## Summary

 Passionate game designer with 9 years of experience across mobile, AAA, and XR.
-Led game development teams to successful launches, leveraging Agile and OKR methodologies.
-Strong programming skills in Unity (C#) and Unreal Engine (C++).
+Led game development teams to successful launches by leveraging Agile and OKR methodologies.
+Possesses strong programming skills in Unity (C#) and Unreal Engine (C++).
 Adept at crafting compelling pitches, design documents, and prototypes.
-Analyze games with cutting-edge tools and generate insightful reports.
-Experienced author of gaming journals.
-Collaborative and resourceful, known for innovative solutions and exceeding expectations.
+Skilled in analyzing games with cutting-edge tools and generating insightful reports.
+An experienced author of gaming journals, collaborative and resourceful—known for innovative solutions and exceeding expectations.

 ## Skill Sets

 ### Game Development

-- Able to create games using a variety of game engines.
-Expertise on coding in game development, utilizing C#, C++, Javascript, and Typescript.
+- Capable of creating games using a variety of game engines.
+Expertise in coding for game development using C#, C++, JavaScript, and TypeScript.
-- Experience using Firebase to integrate online projects that sync with real-time databases, cloud firestores, cloud functions, and firebase messaging.
+- Experience using Firebase to integrate online projects that sync with real-time databases, Cloud Firestore, Cloud Functions, and Firebase Messaging.
-- Knowledge of utilizing sockets to construct online multiplayer games.
+- Knowledge in utilizing sockets to construct online multiplayer games.
-- Knowledge in creating VR projects in Unreal Engine 4 and Unreal Engine 5 with a customized engine capable of developing games in a VR environment.
+- Experience in creating VR projects in Unreal Engine 4 and 5 using a customized engine designed for VR game development.
-- Experience in creating PC games (Steam) and mobile games.
+- Experience in creating PC (Steam) and mobile games.
-- Strong knowledge of Object-Oriented programming, SOLID programming and game development structure.
+- Strong knowledge of object-oriented programming, SOLID principles, and game development structures.
-- Understanding of game optimization from coding, structuring and using game engine tools such as occlusion culling, static mesh baking, shaders improvements, light probes, reflect probes, etc.
+- Understanding of game optimization through coding, structuring, and using game engine tools such as occlusion culling, static mesh baking, shader improvements, light probes, reflection probes, etc.
-- Able to oversee game development, manage the product roadmap and development pipeline with teams, and implement in-house tools to facilitate work more quickly.
+- Capable of overseeing game development, managing product roadmaps and development pipelines with teams, and implementing in-house tools to expedite work.

 ### Game Design

-- Knowledge of documenting a full game design document which includes all the possible information for game development.
+- Experienced in creating comprehensive game design documents that include all necessary information for development.
-- Able to construct the game prototype by myself for testing core game loops or game feels.
+- Capable of constructing game prototypes independently for testing core game loops and feel.
-- Experience of using ‘A Deck of Lenses’ from ‘The Art of Game Design: A Book of Lenses’ that is efficient for designing a game.
+- Experience using *A Deck of Lenses* from *The Art of Game Design: A Book of Lenses* to design games effectively.
-- Strong knowledge of using cell documents with functions such as Microsoft Excel or Google Spreadsheet to calculate or program the formula.
+- Proficient in using spreadsheet tools such as Microsoft Excel or Google Sheets to calculate formulas or program logic.

 ### Game Arts & Performances

-- Experience in creating concept arts, key visuals, vertical slices of the game.
+- Experience in creating concept art, key visuals, and vertical slices of games.
-- Understanding of the design UX/UI element of the game.
+- Understanding of game UX/UI design elements.
-- Experience in modeling and model optimization that leads to game optimization such as meshes baking,
+- Experience in modeling and model optimization for improved game performance, such as mesh baking.
-- Understanding of cinematic scenery in the game and how to improve performances includes lighting, baking light maps, using light probes, reflect probes, fake light or rim light and normals for 2D rim lights.
+- Knowledge of cinematic game environments and how to improve performance through lighting, light map baking, using light probes, reflection probes, fake lighting or rim lighting, and normals for 2D rim effects.
-- Understanding of colors theory, 12 principles of animations, curves and easing.
+- Understanding of color theory, the 12 principles of animation, and the use of curves and easing.

 ### Programming Capabilities

 - Unity Engine 4, 5, 2017, 2018, 2019, 2020, 2021 & 2022
 - Unreal Engine 4.27, 5.0 and newer
-- Construct 2 (2D Game Engine for WebGL or Browser game)
+- Construct 2 (2D game engine for WebGL or browser games)
 - Defold
 - Pixi.js
-- C# with OOP (SOLID Included)
+- C# with OOP (SOLID included)
 - C++ (Unreal & Arduino)
 - Ruby Script
 - Java
-- Javascript
+- JavaScript
 - JSLib (Unity)
 - HTML
 - PHP
-- SQL (Query)
+- SQL (query)
 - MongoDB
-- Socket (TCP)
+- Sockets (TCP)
-- 3rd Party Server Provider (Parse (Legacy), GameSparks, PlayFab)
+- Third-party server providers (Parse (Legacy), GameSparks, PlayFab)
-- Multiplayer & Back-end Provider(GameSparks, Playfab, Photon)
+- Multiplayer & back-end providers (GameSparks, PlayFab, Photon)
-- Unreal Multiplayer Replication System
+- Unreal multiplayer replication system
 - Node.js
 - WebSocket & Socket.IO
 - React.js